 The Samaritan woman reminds us of the good news — that because our sin has been dealt with, we don’t ever have to hide.
 Not from Jesus.
 Not from the One who sees behind every mask we wear and knows intimately the truth of our hearts and loves us anyway, calling us toward a changed life.

 This was an excerpt from our upcoming book, Women of Courage: a Forty-Day Devotional!
-We are so excited to share this book with you, and we want it in your hands ASAP.
+We are so excited to share this book with you.